fused-effects/fused-effects/README.md

 ### Using built-in effects

 Like other effect systems, effects are performed in a `Monad` extended with operations relating to the effect.
-In `fused-effects`, this is done by means of a `Member` constraint to require the effect’s presence in a _signature_, and a `Carrier` constraint to relate the signature to the `Monad`.
+In `fused-effects`, this is done by means of a `Has` constraint to require the effect’s presence in a _signature_, and to relate the signature to the _carrier_ you’re computing in.
 For example, to use a `State` effect managing a `String`, one would write:

 ```haskell
 action :: Has (State String) sig m => m ()
 ```

-(Additional constraints may be necessary depending on the precise operations required, e.g. to make the `Monad` methods available.)

-Multiple effects can be required simply by adding their corresponding `Member` constraints to the context.
+Multiple effects can be required simply by adding more `Has` constraints to the context.
 For example, to add a `Reader` effect managing an `Int`, we would write:

 ```haskell
 action :: (Has (State String) sig m, Has (Reader Int) sig m) => m ()